Alcazar (airline): Proceedings and issues

-The airlines operated three different long-haul aircraft: SAS used Boeing 767s, Swissair McDonnell Douglas MD-11s, while KLM operated Boeing 747 aircraft.
+The airlines operated three different long-haul aircraft: SAS used Boeing 767s, Swissair McDonnell Douglas MD-11s, while KLM operated Boeing 747s.
 Other non-conformities between the airlines included SAS using Amadeus and KLM using Galileo as their computer reservations system.
 To resolve issues with the labour unions, the airlines decided to organize the company with each of the airlines retaining their own aircraft and hiring their own flight crew and technical crew, with the merged company being a virtual airline.

 The last issues discussed during the merger talks was the location of the head office, the main hub, choice of US partner, the CEO and chair positions, and the ownership.
 The negotiations took a pause in July and August, and resumed in September.
 By then the project was meeting opposition from SAS' Danish labour unions, who were concerned about the new airline's position in Copenhagen, as KLM's main hub in Amsterdam was considered too close to Copenhagen.
-Swissair had a 70 percent higher labour cost level than KLM.
+Swissair had a 70% higher labour cost level than KLM.

-The airlines agreed to an ownership structure of 30 percent for SAS, KLM, and Swissair, and 10 percent for Austrian.
+The airlines agreed to an ownership structure of 30% each for SAS, KLM, and Swissair, and 10% for Austrian Airlines.
 Swissair had higher profits and more share capital than the other airlines, and was nearly debt-free and owned almost all their aircraft.
 Because of this, the airline was to receive compensation from the other airlines.
 SAS agreed to sell its share in and terminate its cooperation with Continental Airlines.
 However, neither Swissair nor KLM were willing to abandon their American partners.
 However, SAS demanded that the head office be located in Copenhagen.
-After negotiations, KLM agreed to terminate their cooperation with Northwest, and Jan Carlzon was proposed as CEO.
+After negotiations, KLM agreed to terminate their cooperation with Northwest Airlines, and Jan Carlzon was proposed as CEO.
 With the business operations division being headquartered in Vienna, KLM demanded and got acceptance for the head office to be located in Amsterdam.
 The new company was to be named Symphony.